Chet Simmons

-Chester Robert "Chet" Simmons (July 11, 1928 – March 25, 2010) was a television executive.
+Chester Robert Simmons (July 11, 1928 – March 25, 2010) was a television executive.
 He worked at ABC Sports, NBC Sports and ESPN, and was the first Commissioner of the USFL.
 From 1957 to 1964, he helped build ABC Sports into a leader in sports programming and was a key part of the development of Wide World of Sports.
-He joined NBC Sports in 1964 where he stayed for 15 years becoming the first President in 1977.
+He joined NBC Sports in 1964, where he stayed for 15 years becoming the first President in 1977.
 At NBC, he pioneered instant replay and coverage of the Olympics and NCAA Men's Basketball Final Four.
 In 1979, he left NBC to join the soon to launch ESPN becoming its second President.
-At ESPN, he oversaw the launch of the Network, the development of SportsCenter, the first broadcasts of the NFL Draft, coverage of the early rounds of the NCAA Men's Basketball Final Four and the development of Chris Berman, Bob Ley, George Grande, Greg Gumbel and Dick Vitale.
-In 1982, he became the first Commissioner of the United States Football League and led it through three Championships and players including Herschel Walker, Jim Kelly, Reggie White, Steve Young and Anthony Carter.
+At ESPN, he oversaw the launch of the network, the development of SportsCenter, the first broadcasts of the NFL draft, coverage of the early rounds of the NCAA Men's Basketball Final Four and the development of Chris Berman, Bob Ley, George Grande, Greg Gumbel and Dick Vitale.
+In 1982, he became the first Commissioner of the United States Football League and led it through three championships and players including Herschel Walker, Jim Kelly, Reggie White, Steve Young and Anthony Carter.

 He is the 2005 recipient of the Sports Emmy Lifetime Achievement Award and a member of the University of Alabama College of Communications and Information Sciences Hall of Fame.
 He was inducted into the Sports Broadcasting Hall of Fame in 2010.